Parameters are everywhere, we can use them anywhere for a lot of purposes.

 - Extract text - Extract text from your application directly to a parameter for later use.

-After running a test, the incoming parameters, and the ones exported in a step appear it's properties panel.
+After running a test, the incoming parameters, and the ones exported in a step appear in its properties panel.